-Stalking occurs when a person engages in a course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear for the person’s safety or the safety of others, or to experience substantial emotional distress.
+Stalking means engaging in a course of conduct directed at a specific individual that would cause a reasonable person to fear for their safety or the safety of others, or for the individual to suffer substantial emotional distress.

 Stalking can happen to anyone of any age, gender, race, ethnicity, size, strength, sexual orientation, religion and physical or mental ability.
 It also happens between ex-partners, friends, family, acquaintances or strangers.
 Stalking is an insidious and often hard-to-prove crime.
 It can make the victim feel “crazy” and confused.
-Complete this tracking form if you think you might be the victim of stalking.
+One option you may want to consider is completing this tracking form if you think you might be the victim of stalking.

-- Keep a stalking log that includes incidents, behaviors, gifts or sightings involving the stalker.
-The more you can document, the easier filing a police report or requesting a restraining order will be.
-Ask your family, friends, co-workers, roommates and neighbors to keep a log as well.
+- Keep record that includes incidents, behaviors, gifts or sightings of the other individual.
+Additional documentation can simplify the process of reporting the incident to police and/or obtaining a restraining order if that is something you decide to do.
+Ask your family, friends, co-workers, roommates and neighbors to support you in this regard.

 - Trust your instincts and take threats seriously.

-- Understand that stalking behavior can escalate over time and may not “just go away” unless you take action to stop it.
+- Understand that stalking-like behavior can escalate and may not “just go away” unless you take action to stop it.

 - Believe that you deserve to feel safe.